maxlayn1/simple_wf_trade_script/README.md

 ## Installation
 Download 'trade_chat_auto.ahk' and AutoHotkey v2.0+.
-Autohotkey can be found here: https://www.autohotkey.com
+AutoHotkey v2.0+ can be found here: https://www.autohotkey.com

 ## Usage
 Run the file using AutoHotkey once tabbed into a text channel in Warframe.
 There are a few keybinds to make using the script a bit easier: